lulu-2021/company_scope/README.md

   acts_as_company :account  # Defaults to :company if left blank!

-  # NB - don't add 'belongs_to :company' or presence validation
+  # NB - don't add 'belongs_to :company' or validation
   # of the 'company_id' since the gem does this for you.

   ...
 end
 ```